-Ryan’s practice and experience is focussed on insurance defence, real estate and construction disputes.
+Ryan’s practice and experience is focused on insurance defence, real estate and construction disputes.
 Ryan completed his articles with Richards Buell Sutton LLP in May 2014 and joined the firm as an associate with our Litigation and Dispute Resolution group.

 In his time with the firm, Ryan has developed a reputation as an effective and practical lawyer.
 He regularly works with large institutional clients and international developers, as well as individual land owners and contractors.
-He has appeared before all levels of court in British Columbia and has experience with alternate forms of dispute resolution, including mediation and arbitration.
+Ryan has appeared before all levels of court in British Columbia and has experience with alternate forms of dispute resolution, including mediation and arbitration.
 Ryan’s goal is to provide clients with constructive and practical advice that will assist them in resolving their disputes.

 REPRESENTATIVE CLIENT WORK

 Ryan has acted for some of the top insurance companies in the world and has defended their insureds against third party property and personal injury claims.

 - Obtaining dismissal of $15.0 Million USD damage claim for losses incurred due to negligent handling of combustible materials and large scale fire at luxury resort property (B.C.
 Ltd. v.
 David Moerman Painting Ltd., 2022 BCSC 1683);

 - Obtaining dismissal of an eight year old lawsuit against a strata corporation, its directors and others for extensive damages following a 22-day Supreme Court trial (Hirji v.
 The Owners Strata Corporation Plan VR44, 2015 BCSC 2043);

 - Successfully arguing for special costs against the plaintiffs in the above noted action (Hirji v.
 The Owners Strata Corporation Plan VR44, 2016 BCSC 548);

 - Defending contractors in multi-party property damage claims involving building defects;